iSOLveIT/Personal-Site/README.md

 	- Unzip the file.
 	- Install the needed packages by using the requirements.txt file.
 	- Move to the pkg directory and make changes to the file as you wish.
-	- Run the server by executing this command 'python run.py' in your terminal.
+	- Run the server by executing the 'run.py' file using this command 'python run.py' in your terminal.
 	NB: If you intend using this project in the productive environment do not use the development server.
 ```
 ## Author